Morris Dancing with TDMM

 Get Involved

 We have new members every year trying out Morris Dancing.
-It's easy to pick up and great for fitness.
-Our tours are very sociable and laid back and a great way to explore the areas around Taunton Deane.
+You can quickly grasp the basics and you'll find it's great for fitness.
+Our club is very sociable and laid back and dancing out will introduce you to some fine places in the Taunton Deane area.

-We invite you to come along to a taster session any Tuesday for free and should you wish to join, membership is just £25.00 a year.
+We invite you to come along on any Tuesday for free and have a look or have a go!
+If you join our club the membership fee is just £25.00 a year - much less than a gym or fitness class!
 Find out more and get involved.

 Membership